jundalisay/spblist/content/en/research/poincare/science/chapter-06c.md

 The experiment is then renewed with both A and B until the increment of length is β.

-The 4 accelerations observed should be proportional.science and hypothesis
+The 4 accelerations observed should be proportional.

 Here we have an experimental verification of the law of acceleration enunciated above.
 Again, we may consider a body under the action of several threads in equal tension, and by experiment we determine the direction of those threads when the body is in equilibrium.
 This is an experimental verification of the law of the composition of forces.